 EarthDataScience.org Learning Portal

-Targeted search engine optimization combined with providing tutorials on in-demand skills has lead global website reach.
+Targeted search engine optimization combined with providing maintained and tested tutorials on in-demand skills lead to global website reach.

 There is a booming workforce demand for people that have both science and data science knowledge and skills.
 This intersection is what defines the earthdatascience.org portal.